theUncanny/edna/src/note-help.md

 - `Mod + P`
 - select a note
-- press `Alt + N` shortcut to re-assign it to selected note
+- press `Alt + <n>` shortcut to re-assign it to selected note

-Notes with assigned shortcut show up at the top of note selector (`Mod + P`).
+Notes with assigned shortcut show up at the top of note switcher.

 ## Open recent note

-Press `Mod + E`.
+Press `Mod + E` to open a note from history.
+You can press `0` to `9` to open one of the last 10 notes.

 ∞∞∞markdown

 # Default notes

-We create 3 default notes for you:
+At first run we create 3 default notes:

 - `scratch`, `Alt + 1`
 - `daily journal`, `Alt + 2`
 - `inbox`, `Alt + 3`

+You can delete them (except the `scratch` note).

+`scratch` note is meant for temporary notes.

+`inbox` for storing things to process later e.g. links to YouTube videos to watch later or web pages to read later.

+`daily journal` is for daily notes.
+We auto-create a block for each day.

 ∞∞∞markdown